achoudh5/Interview_Questions/Connection_World/Readme.md

  - Share your linkedin profiles or best way to reach

 # Referrals
- - What profession you are in and how can you help
+ - What profession you are in and how can you help?

 # Job Seekers
 - What's your current profession and what are you looking for next?